fsoubes/FilterRank/rank_filters.md

 ![](https://github.com/fsoubes/FilterRank/blob/master/images/var_matrix_2.png)
 ![](https://github.com/fsoubes/FilterRank/blob/master/images/var_matrix_3.png)

-Here is an exemple of a image I and the new computed image I' and I''.
+#### Fig 2.
+An exemple of a image I and the new computed image I' and I''.

 To compute the variance for a window B on the original image bounded by the coordinates(x,y,w,h), where x<=w and y<=h, compute :